Corbin Carroll Player Props: Diamondbacks vs. Giants

 Giants Pitching Rankings

-- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.97).
+- The Giants' 3.94 team ERA ranks 10th among all MLB pitching staffs.

-- The Giants give up the third-fewest home runs in baseball (111 total, one per game).
+- Giants pitchers combine to allow the third-fewest home runs in baseball (111 total, one per game).

-- The righty last pitched on Wednesday against the Oakland Athletics, when he went six scoreless innings while giving up three hits.
+- In his most recent time out on Wednesday against the Oakland Athletics, the right-hander went six scoreless innings while surrendering three hits.

+- The 35-year-old has put up an ERA of 2.97, with 8.5 strikeouts per nine innings, in 19 games this season.
+Opponents are batting .274 against him.

 © 2023 Data Skrive.
 All rights reserved.